 Also, Apple’s going all the way up to 3x this year for the telephoto on the iPhone 13 Pro and Max.
 And I think it’s great Apple really wants to improve the zoom this year, because as I’ve complained over and over again for the last few years and reviews, zoom is one of the few areas of traditional photography Apple still hasn’t really addressed.
 Not with a massive megapixel camera, binned down for normal use, or a dedicated periscope zoom for full-on creep mode.
 And I’d still love to see them get there eventually.
 For bird peepers, city scapers, and proud sports ball parents alike.

 iPhone 13: The Inspiring

 For all that, Apple has made the iPhone 13 cameras better — and bigger — across the board.
+On the same subject : Where Mercury & Belcan see their latest acquisitions taking them — Washington Technology.
 Starting with the iPhone 13 and mini, which had their layouts shifted diagonally just to fit in the new wide angle camera.